primatejs/primate/docs/modules/react.md

 # React

-This handler module supports SSR and serves React (JSX) components with the `.jsx` extension.
+This handler module supports SSR and hydration and serves React (JSX) components with the `.jsx` extension.

 ## Install